Comment by squigz

 Just because you don’t know people like that, does not mean they don’t exist.
 The world is bigger than one person’s knowledge.
 I personally knew several teenagers who did it for all their communication, before smartphones.
 The speed at which they were able to do it was astounding.

-Aachen 10 months ago
+Aachen a year ago

 What do you mean by "before" social media here?
 Surely not handwritten or typewritered letters, I guess you mean like 2005-2010ish?